todd-herbert/heltec-eink-modules/docs/README.md

 Many E-Ink displays are able to enter a "deep sleep" power-saving mode.
 In this state, the module is no longer listening to any commands we issue.
 Traditionally, a hardware reset pin is provided, however, with the *Heltec Modules*, this is not the case.

 One work-around is to manually cycle power to the display ("turn it off and on again").
-This does require aditional circuitry.
+This does require additional circuitry.

 A suitable method of controlling the power is shown here, using a PNP transistor and a FET based level-shifter: